fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 correction using ICA

 ## Background

 Here we will adapt the pipeline described in de Cheveigne & Arzounian (2018).
-In there they propose different algorithms to preprocess MEEG data and importantly they propose rules of thumb on the order of the application of the algorithms.
-Taken from the paper:
+They propose different algorithms to preprocess MEG or EEG data and importantly they propose rules of thumb on the order of the application of the algorithms.

+The following is taken from the paper *Cheveigne & Arzounian (2018) [Robust detrending, rereferencing, outlier detection, and inpainting for multichannel data](https://doi.org/10.1016/j.neuroimage.2018.01.035).
+Neuroimage 172 (2018)*.

-" As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B. A difficulty arises of course if A is also sensitive to artifacts that B can remove."
+*As a rule of thumb, if algorithm B is sensitive to an artifact that algorithm A can remove, then A should be applied before B. A difficulty arises of course if A is also sensitive to artifacts that B can remove.*

-"A likely sequence might be:
+A likely sequence might be:

-(a) discard pathological channels for which there is no useful signal, (b) apply robust detrending to each channel,
+1. discard pathological channels for which there is no useful signal,
+2. apply robust detrending to each channel,
-(c) detect and interpolate temporally-local channel-specific glitches, (d) robust re-reference,
+3. detect and interpolate temporally-local channel-specific glitches,
+4. robust re-reference,
-(e) project out eye artifacts (e.g. using ICA or DSS), (f) fit and remove, or project out, 50 Hz and harmonics, (g) project out alpha activity, etc.,
+5. project out eye artifacts (e.g. using ICA or DSS),
+6. fit and remove, or project out, 50 Hz and harmonics,
+7. project out alpha activity, etc.,
-(f) apply linear analysis techniques (ICA, CSP, etc.) to further isolate activity of interest."
+8. apply linear analysis techniques (ICA, CSP, etc.) to further isolate activity of interest.

-Reference:
-Cheveigne & Arzounian(2018)Robust detrending, rereferencing, outlier
-detection, and inpainting for multichannel data.
-Neuroimage 172 (2018).

 ## Procedure
 In this tutorial the following steps will be taken: